syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 {{'![C:/Users/devisrijothi/Pictures/Screenshots/Screenshot (42).png](WorkingwithCharts_images/WorkingwithCharts_img1.jpeg)'| markdownify }}
 <br/><br/><br/><br/></td></tr>
 </table>
-## Refreshing the chart
+## Refresh the chart

-Sometimes, the charts does not represent the actual data.
+Sometimes, the charts do not represent the actual data.
 In those cases, the charts in PowerPoint presentation should be refreshed.

-The following code example demonstrates refreshing the charts in PowerPoint presentation.
+The following code example demonstrates how to refresh the charts in PowerPoint presentation.

 {% highlight c# %}
 [C#]